jonalfarlinga/mlp-dash/README.md

 # mlp-dash

-A game designed for toddlers.
+My toddler wanted to join me in playing video games, but she still struggles with hand-eye coordination and connecting keys to on-screen actions.
+I decided to create this game with an ultra-simple premise and touch-screen compatibility.
 Rainbow Dash needs to clean the clouds from the sky so Equestria continues to have sunny days.
+But watch out for the changelings floating about!

 # Installing